 - any third party to whom it might be most appropriate to make payment.

-We will inform the claimant in writing of the outcome of their application within 28 days of receipt.
-Where the application is unsuccessful, the Council will set out the reasons why this decision was made and explain the right of review.
-Where the application is successful, the Council will advise:
+We aim to inform the claimant in writing of the outcome of their application within 28 days of receipt.
+However, it may take longer at busy times.
+Where the application is unsuccessful, we will set out the reasons why this decision was made and explain the right of review.
+Where the application is successful, we will advise:

 The right to seek a review

-We will seek to recover any DHP found to be overpaid.
-Normally this will involve issuing an invoice to the claimant or the person to whom the award was paid.
-Under no circumstances will recovery be made from any amounts of Housing and / or Council Tax Benefit due to the claimant (except if the claimant requests this method of recovery specifically in writing).
+We will seek to recover any Discretionary Housing Payment found to be overpaid.
+Normally this will involve issuing an invoice to the claimant, or the person to whom the award was paid.
+Recovery will not be made from any amounts of Housing Benefit due to the claimant (except if the claimant requests this method of recovery specifically in writing).
 The decision letter that notifies a decision that there is an overpayment will also set out the right of review.

 We will publicise the scheme and will work with all interested parties to achieve this.
-A copy of these guidelines will be made available for inspection and will be posted on the Eden web site.
-Information about the amount spent will not normally be made available except at the end of the financial year.
+A copy of these guidelines will be made available for inspection and posted on our website.
+Information about the amount spent will not normally be made available, except at the end of the financial year.

 We are committed to the fight against fraud in all its forms.
-A claimant who tries to fraudulently claim a DHP by falsely declaring their circumstances, providing a false statement or evidence in support of their application, may have committed an offence under the Theft Act 1968.
-Where we suspect that such a fraud may have occurred, the matter will be investigated as appropriate and this may lead to criminal proceedings being instigated.
+A claimant who tries to fraudulently claim a Discretionary Housing Payment by falsely declaring their circumstances, providing a false statement, or evidence in support of their application, may have committed an offence under the Theft Act 1968.
+Where we suspect that such a fraud may have occurred, the matter will be investigated, as appropriate, and this may lead to criminal proceedings being instigated.